|Posted on September 10, 2020 at 12:00 AM|

 Everyone likes to receive a present, right.
 This is not about going to the pet shop or the clever marketing of dog toys.
 What I am going to discuss is a much richer present to give your dog, being PRESENT.

 Animals in comparison to humans are relatively unburdened of a restless mind, it is not a good survival trait.
 Conversely in western society humans are subjected to mass pollution of the mind eg. television, phone, social media, advertising.
-Whilst all of these...Read Full Post »
+Whilst all of these examples can be used productively they can be targeted towards keeping you addicted and condition the mind for constant need of device based stimulation.

 Similar to your own start in life your dog’s starts with education then moving to employment and ideally becoming a productive member of society.
 You may be thinking my dog does not earn qualifications but you are responsible for their schooling.
 So in order for our dogs to perform tasks we need some core skills to achieve this.
-An example of this would be some foundation obedience work stay, heel and recall or simply teaching them how to behave socially and appropriately wh...Read Full Post »
+An example of this would be some foundation obedience work stay, heel and recall or simply teaching them how to behave socially and appropriately when meeting new people or dogs.
+The key thing to understand is you are responsible for educating your dog and then expanding their skill set gradually.
+A similar responsibility should lie upon you like a child that is home schooled.
+Without properly educating your dog and building suitable foundations you will only frustrate both yourself and the dog.

 Imagine going through your own life where you could do anything you liked whenever you wanted, sounds great doesn’t it.
 You could ignore all social or safety implications of your actions.
 Ultimately exist to gratify only yourself, most people would term that selfish.
 Now some people do believe that dogs exist to simply please only themselves.